quietvoid/dovi_tool/editor.md

 {
     // Mode to convert the RPU (refer to README) "mode": int,

+    // Whether to remove polynomial/MMR mapping coefficients from the metadata "remove_mapping": boolean,

     // Configuration for active area edits
     // If no L5 metadata is present in the RPU, L5 metadata is inserted "active_area": {